Australia

 - Trimester 3 (roughly aligned with SLU fall semester) = mid-September through mid-December

-- All subjects must be on the Townsville Bebegu Yumba or (spring 2025 only) the Cairns Nguma-bada campus.
-The two campuses are 4 hours apart, so it is impossible to take subjects at both campuses.
+- All subjects must be on the Townsville Bebegu Yumba campus.
 You may NOT take block or external courses.

-- Students take 12 credits (generally four subjects), which must be endorsed for transfer credit prior to commencing study in Australia and approved by the appropriate department chair at SLU.
+- Students take 12 credits (generally four subjects), which should be endorsed for transfer credit prior to commencing study in Australia and approved by the appropriate department chair at SLU.

 - At least one subject must have significant content focusing on the peoples and cultures of Australia.